Last updated on January 25th, 2026 at 08:33 am

 Hotel Price Range: $70USD to +$200USD

 I stayed in Ikebukuro a few times.
-The first time was due to Silver Week in September when there are a few national holidays.
-So hotels were fully booked or simply out of my price range.
+The first time was due to Silver Week in September, which coincided with a few national holidays.
+So, hotels were fully booked or simply out of my price range.

-The JR Yamanote line makes stops at Ikebukuro Station so you know it’s a major area in Tokyo.
-Though not too many people consider staying there because it’s not as glitzy and showy as Shinjuku, Shibuya and Ginza.
+The JR Yamanote line makes stops at Ikebukuro Station, so you know it’s a significant area in Tokyo.
+Although not many people consider staying there, it’s not as glitzy and showy as Shinjuku, Shibuya, and Ginza.

-This area is sort of considered off the beaten path.
-But there’s perks when you travel down the road less traveled.
-It’s not easy finding a 16 square meter room like the three star Tokyo Stay Ikebukuro for two persons that cost $90USD.
+This area is considered off the beaten path.
+But there are perks when you travel down the road less traveled.
+It’s not easy finding a 16 square meter room like the three star Tokyo Stay Ikebukuro for two persons that costs $90USD.

-Ikebukuro’s location is just the perfect spot in Tokyo to me.
-It’s only north of Shinjuku and conveniently connects both wards by JR Train Stations.
+Ikebukuro’s location is just the perfect spot in Tokyo for me.
+It’s located north of Shinjuku and offers convenient connections between the two wards via JR Train Stations.

-Because Tokyo is such a popular city to visit I’m not surprised at all that many surrounding wards are going to cover the influx of foreign visitors visiting Tokyo for their very first time.
+Given Tokyo’s popularity, I’m not surprised that many surrounding wards are preparing to handle the influx of foreign visitors who are visiting Tokyo for the first time.

 5 Reasons Why You’ll Love Staying in Ikebukuro for Your First Visit to Japan

-2. You won’t be paying big Tokyo prices.
+- You won’t be paying big Tokyo prices.
 Yet you’re still in Tokyo.
-Ikebukuro is the best area to stay inside the city of Tokyo on a budget.
+Ikebukuro is the best area to stay in the city of Tokyo on a budget.

-3. Ikebukuro has the third busiest station hub in Japan.
-At the center of Ikebukuro is the train and subway station, a huge urban gathering shared by the JR East lines, the Seibu Ikebukuro Line and the Tōbu Tōjō Line.
+- Ikebukuro has the third busiest station hub in Japan.
+At the center of Ikebukuro is the train and subway station, a huge urban gathering shared by the JR East lines, the Seibu Ikebukuro Line, and the Tōbu Tōjō Line.
 It is one of the main commuter hubs in the western Yamanote area of Tokyo.
-8 minutes and 160 yen by the JR Yamanote, Saikyo or Shonan Shinjuku Lines and you’re at Shinujuku.
+Eight minutes and 160 yen by the JR Yamanote, Saikyo, or Shonan Shinjuku Lines, and you’re at Shinjuku.

-5. If you’re lucky enough to be in Japan during the Tokyo Summer Olympics (July 24, 2020 – August 9, 2020) Ikebukuro is where you’ll find the most affordable hotels in central Tokyo during that time.
-While all the other areas mentioned here prices will be higher.
+- If you’re lucky enough to be in Japan during the Tokyo Summer Olympics (July 24, 2020 – August 9, 2020), Ikebukuro is where you’ll find the most affordable hotels in central Tokyo during that time.
+While in all the other areas mentioned here, prices will be higher.

 Ikebukuro (池袋) – Best Hotels in Ikebukuro